Dr Carol Treasure

 I joined XCellR8 in 2017, having been inspired by our ethos and 100% animal-product free approach.
 My role involves planning and supervision of both regulatory and non-regulatory studies, analysing data and interpreting this into information relevant to sponsors.
 I’m still invigorated by the team’s dedication to producing ethical, robust high-quality data day-in, day-out.

-In my spare time I attend weekly Spanish language lessons with my fiancé as well as enjoying the exciting task of planning our wedding.
+In my spare time I attend weekly Spanish language lessons with my husband.
 I also enjoy exploring the beautiful Cheshire countryside, especially visiting the many local ice-cream parlours.

 Jan Ball MSc MRQA